AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 - **Photo Mode Presets**: Formerly known as "Standard - First Person Photos" and "Standard - Third Person Photos," now renamed to **Photo Mode - First Person** and **Photo Mode - Third Person**.
 These are designed for high-quality screenshots, with a focus on maximum visual fidelity.
 The main difference between them is the far blur curve setting in the ADOF.fx filter.

+      **New in v3.0.0: Photo Mode - Ultra**

+      Photo Mode - Ultra is a next-generation preset designed for screenshot artistry and cinematic visuals.
+It features a dreamy, painterly look with soft lighting, god rays, volumetric fog, and advanced bloom and anti-aliasing effects.
+Ultra is intended for users who want the most visually striking and atmospheric screenshots possible.
+It is more demanding than the other presets and is not recommended for regular gameplay, but is perfect for capturing breathtaking moments and fantasy scenes in Guild Wars 2.

 - **Always On Presets**: New in v2.0.0!
 These are designed for everyday gameplay, targeting high performance (60+ FPS) on modern hardware.
 The first release includes:
   - **Always On - High - DOF** (Depth of Field enabled)
   - **Always On - High - No DOF** (Depth of Field disabled)